yogi1967/MoneydancePythonScripts/source/net_account_balances/net_account_balances_readme.txt

   - Use Indian numbering format: On numbers greater than 10,000 group in powers of 100 (e.g. 10,00,000 not 1,000,000)
   - Hide Decimal places: Will hide all decimal places on calculated balances (e.g. 1.99 will show as 1) This option impacts auto-hide logic in some situations - refer: Hide row when options....
+                         NOTE: Rounding towards X will be triggered for display formatting when this option selected:
+                         ...
+This means if X=1 for example, then 0.1 thru 1.9 would show as 1 (not zero)

   - Display underline dots: Display 'underline' dots that fill the blank space between row names and values

   - Debug: Generates program debug messages in Help>Console Window.
 DO NOT LEAVE THIS PERMANENTLY ON